Who’s Your Driver?

 A designated friend.
 A ride-sharing service.
 The trusty, dependable taxi.
 A public bus, or train, or tram, or ferry.
 Even a cycle rickshaw.
 Any of these would be better than getting behind the wheel after a night of drinking.

-In 2015, nearly 5,000 people were injured and close to 250 died in alcohol-related traffic incidents in Virginia.
+In 2023, 4,400 people were injured and 293 people died in alcohol-related traffic incidents in Virginia.
 100% of which were preventable.
 So, before you plan to drink, plan to answer this: Who’s your driver?

 Virginia Facts

-- In 2015, 32% of all fatal traffic crashes in Virginia were traffic-related.
+• In 2023, 32% of all fatal traffic crashes in Virginia were alcohol-related.

 Safety First